-For the year ending 12/2021, Clark Park Coalition generated $227.9k in total revenue.
-This represents a relatively dramatic decline in revenue.
-Over the past 6 years, the organization has seen revenues fall by an average of (9.3%) each year.
-All expenses for the organization totaled $253.9k during the year ending 12/2021.
-As we would expect to see with falling revenues, expenses have declined by (7.6%) per year over the past 6 years.
+For the year ending 12/2023, Clark Park Coalition generated $408.3k in total revenue.
+This represents relatively stable growth, over the past 6 years the organization has increased revenue by an average of 3.7% each year.
+All expenses for the organization totaled $483.8k during the year ending 12/2023.
+While expenses have increased by 7.9% per year over the past 6 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form